Introduction to Scripts

 A script is a collection of input lines that Hypatia reads from a file.

-With a few differences, these are lines exactly as you would enter them directly.
+With a few differences, these are lines just as you would enter them directly.

 - Scripts cannot be nested -- that is, a script cannot call another script (nor can it call itself).